Paper sons: In the United States

-To truly enforce the Chinese Exclusion Act, an Immigration Station located in Angel Island in 1910, questioned and interrogated immigrants coming from 84 different countries with the majority of immigrants being Asian and Chinese, being the largest ethnic group at the time of establishment.
+To enforce the Chinese Exclusion Act, officials at an immigration station (located in Angel Island in 1910) questioned and interrogated immigrants coming from 84 different countries with the majority of immigrants being Asian and Chinese.
 Since official records were often non-existent, an interrogation process was created to determine if the immigrants were related as they had claimed.
+Between 1882 and 1943, approximately 300,000 Chinese immigrants entered the United States.
+Historians estimate that over ninety percent of them used false identities and documents commonly through the paper son system to circumvent exclusionary laws.
+These identities often required careful memorization of family trees and village histories to survive lengthy interrogations.
 On average an interrogation process could take up to 2–3 weeks, but some immigrants were interrogated for months.
-Questions could include details of the immigrant's home and village as well as specific knowledge of his or her ancestors.
+Applicants were sometimes asked between 200 and 1,000 questions over the course of multiple days.
+Even minor inconsistencies could lead to detention, deportation, and permanent separation from families.
+Immigration officials often doubted testimony from Chinese witnesses and expressed preference for "old white persons" to verify claims, reflecting the racially biased nature of the process.
 These questions had been anticipated and thus, irrespective of the true nature of the relationship to their sponsor, the applicant had prepared months in advance by committing these details to memory.
 Their witnesses—usually other family members living in the United States—would be called forward to corroborate these answers.
 Any deviation from the testimony would prolong questioning or throw the entire case into doubt and put the applicant at risk of deportation, and possibly everyone else in the family connected to the applicant as well.
 A detention center was in operation for thirty years; however, there were many concerns about the sanitation and safety of the immigrants at Angel Island, which proved to be true in 1940 when the administration building burned down.
 As a result, all the immigrants were relocated to another facility.
 The Chinese Exclusion Act was eventually repealed in 1943.

+While Ellis Island is often remembered as a gateway to opportunity, Angel Island where many Chinese immigrants were detained operated more like a prison.
+The story of Lee Puey You, detained for 20 months in 1939, reveals the harsh realities of this system.
+Immigrants were confined to locked barracks, subjected to repeated and invasive interrogations, and denied contact with the outside world except under heavy surveillance.
+Daily life was dull and empty, with captives allowed only minimal exercise and constantly watching for signs of escape, suicide, or communication between each other.
+Women like Lee faced additional gendered indignities, such as having to strip naked for medical exams by white male doctors.
+Her story shows that detention on Angel Island wasn’t just bureaucratic delay, but dehumanization shaped by racial exclusion.